 The other major types of investment include those in which you lend your money.
-Suppose that, like most people, you keep some money in your local bank - most likely in a chequing account, but perhaps also in a savings account or guaranteed investment certificate (GIC).
-No matter what type of account you place your money in, you're lending your money to the bank or credit union.
+Suppose that, like most people, you keep some money in your local bank - most likely in a checking account, but perhaps also in a savings account or certificate of deposit (CD).
+No matter what type of bank account you place your money in, you're lending your money to the bank.